COP29: The power of people-centred action to keep 1.5 alive

 Raising the consumer voice at COP29

-Without understanding consumers' rights and needs, transformative action on consumption will not be possible, and it is essential that the consumer voice is engaged within processes such as COP29 and the revision of the NDCs.
-Alongside our Members around the world, we stand ready to support governments and other actors ready to implement change.
+Without understanding consumers' rights and needs, transformative action on consumption will not be possible.
+It is essential that the consumer voice is engaged within processes such as COP29 and the revision of the NDCs.
+Alongside our Members around the world, we stand ready to support governments and other actors to implement change.
 Through our work on sustainable consumption, we have developed unique insights on consumer attitudes and pushed forward new models to engage and support consumers in the transition.

 As countries work to update their climate action plans, we will be in Baku, discussing with governments and other stakeholders the actions needed to achieve sustainable consumption.
 Following COP and in the run up to the NDC deadline, we will continue to work with and through our Members around the work to lead joint conversations with governments on how to achieve sustainable consumption in nationally relevant contexts.